ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Jump hosts
 ----------

-If the Ansible Controller doesn't have a direct route to the remote device and you need to use a Jump Host, please see the :ref:`Ansible Network Proxy Command <network_delegate_to_vs_ProxyCommand>` guide for details on how to achieve this.
+If the Ansible Controller does not have a direct route to the remote device and you need to use a Jump Host, please see the :ref:`Ansible Network Proxy Command <network_delegate_to_vs_ProxyCommand>` guide for details on how to achieve this.

 Example 1: collecting facts and creating backup files with a playbook
 =====================================================================

 Ansible facts modules gather system information 'facts' that are available to the rest of your playbook.

 Ansible Networking ships with a number of network-specific facts modules.
-In this example, we use the ``_facts`` modules :ref:`eos_facts <eos_facts_module>`, :ref:`ios_facts <ios_facts_module>` and :ref:`vyos_facts <vyos_facts_module>` to connect to the remote networking device.
-As the credentials are not explicitly passed via module arguments, Ansible uses the username and password from the inventory file.
+In this example, we use the ``_facts`` modules :ref:`arista.eos.eos_facts <ansible_collections.arista.eos.eos_facts_module>`, :ref:`cisco.ios.ios_facts <ansible_collections.cisco.ios.ios_facts_module>` and :ref:`vyos.vyos.vyos_facts <ansible_collections.vyos.vyos.vyos_facts_module>` to connect to the remote networking device.
+As the credentials are not explicitly passed with module arguments, Ansible uses the username and password from the inventory file.

 Ansible's "Network Fact modules" gather information from the system and store the results in facts prefixed with ``ansible_net_``.
-The data collected by these modules is documented in the `Return Values` section of the module docs, in this case :ref:`eos_facts <eos_facts_module>` and :ref:`vyos_facts <vyos_facts_module>`.
+The data collected by these modules is documented in the `Return Values` section of the module docs, in this case :ref:`arista.eos.eos_facts <ansible_collections.arista.eos.eos_facts_module>` and :ref:`vyos.vyos.vyos_facts <ansible_collections.vyos.vyos.vyos_facts_module>`.
 We can use the facts, such as ``ansible_net_version`` late on in the "Display some facts" task.

 To ensure we call the correct mode (``*_facts``) the task is conditionally run based on the group defined in the inventory file, for more information on the use of conditionals in Ansible Playbooks see :ref:`the_when_statement`.